 If you are in a family violence situation, getting out maybe your first priority.
 Once you establish a plan for leaving a difficult situation, it’s time for a strategy for you to get life back in order for you and your children.
 In the process of making these plans, it’s best to speak with a family law attorney to help you understand what’s involved and what you need to proceed.

 Wendy L. Hart is an experienced family law attorney helping people throughout Tarrant County with divorce, property, and child custody issues.
 We represent both men and women for family law matters including family violence in Tarrant County.
-Visit our Mansfield office at 2363 HWY 287 N, Suite 108, use our online contact form, or call us at (817) 842-2336 for an appointment.
+Visit our Mansfield office, use our online contact form, or call us at (817) 842-2336 for an appointment.